friflo/Friflo.Json.Fliox/Engine/README.md

 ## 2. Update query on 100.000 entities with two components - Padding 0.

+*Notable fact*
-Interesting fact: SIMD MonoThread beats MultiThread running on 8 cores.
+SIMD MonoThread running on a **single core** beats MultiThread running on 8 cores.
+So other threads can still keep running without competing for CPU resources.

 | Method                          | Mean        | Error     | StdDev    | Median      | Gen0   | Allocated |
 |-------------------------------- |------------:|----------:|----------:|------------:|-------:|----------:|